 Kaldereta or Caldereta is a Filipino dish that is made out of mutton, liver spread (similar to pate), cheese, capsicum, and chillies in a tomato based sauce.
 Though mutton is the primary choice of meat for this dish it is not restricted to it as beef and chicken can be used, the only difference is that muttons are used in special occasions and beef is for everyday home cooking.
-This recipe was inspired by the Spanish Caldereta which is a stew of fish or meat; it is where it got its name as well.
-The word Caldereta came from the word caldera or cauldron and it is the vessel where stews are cooked, in Philippines it is named as kaldero.

 - 1 kg beef ribs, stewing beef or mutton, cubed